Mudpuppy12/ansible-aresmush/README.md

 </pre>

 # Configure
 Below will configure ares, this usually is done once.
-All commands make sure you use the ares account.
+Make sure to be the 'ares' user when running these commands.
 <pre>

 ## Become the ares user